 Know your Christmas trees

-Read up on the Nordic spruce, Nordmann fir, Scots pine et al to decide whether you want to prioritise price over, say, needle retention.
+Read up on the Nordic spruce, Nordmann fir, Scots pine et al to decide whether you want to prioritise value over, say, needle retention.
 The only drawback to a real tree, after all, is that spiky green carpet come January.

 Get to grips with dimensions